n00bsys0p/givecoin/README.md

 Development process
 -------------------

-Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.
+As always, developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.

 If it is a simple/trivial/non-controversial change, then one of the Givecoin